smallest-things/scarlet/README.md

 > 🖐️ This project is a **mirror from 🦊 GitLab** to GitHub, if you're reading this from [https://github.com/smallest-things/scarlet](https://github.com/smallest-things/scarlet), you must know that the **single source of truth** is on [https://gitlab.com/smallest-things/scarlet](https://gitlab.com/smallest-things/scarlet)

-> 👀 You can follow what is planed here [https://gitlab.com/smallest-things/scarlet/-/issues/1](https://gitlab.com/smallest-things/scarlet/-/issues/1) and the current activity of the project here [https://gitlab.com/smallest-things/scarlet/-/boards](https://gitlab.com/smallest-things/scarlet/-/boards)
+> 👀 You can follow what is planned here [https://gitlab.com/smallest-things/scarlet/-/issues/1](https://gitlab.com/smallest-things/scarlet/-/issues/1) and the current activity of the project here [https://gitlab.com/smallest-things/scarlet/-/boards](https://gitlab.com/smallest-things/scarlet/-/boards)

 ## What is "magic"?